arijit-arijit/pcb_design/README.md

 # pcb_design
-my journey of learning to PCB design from scratch through tutorials and projects
+my journey of learning PCB design from scratch through tutorials and projects